Mika83AC/JS-Cheat-Sheet/README.md

 `const foo = { bar: 'bar' }` -> With a given name.

 #### Composing Objects
-Objects can be easily composed together into new objects.
+Objects can be easily composed together into new objects with `Object.assign()`.

 `const oA = { a: 'a' };

 const oB = { b: 'b' };

 const c = Object.assign({}, oA, oB); // c becomes { a: 'a', b: 'b' }`

+Note that when you use `Object.assign()`, you must pass a destination object as the first parameter.
+It is the object that properties will be copied to.
+If you forget, and omit the destination object, the object you pass in the first argument will be mutated.